n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GoogleCloudNaturalLanguage/README.md

 3. Select the following in the ***Variable Selector*** section: Nodes > Typeform Trigger > Output Data > JSON > What did you think about the event?
 You can also add the following expression: `{{$node["Typeform Trigger"].json["What did you think about the event?"]}}`.
 If you want to analyze the sentiment for a different question, select that question instead.
 4. Click on ***Execute Node*** to run the node.
 :::
-In the screenshot below, you will notice that the node analyzes the sentiment of the feedback and gives a score.
+In the screenshot below, you will notice that the node analyzes the sentiment of the feedback and gives a score based on that.

 ![Using the Google Cloud Natural Language node to analyze the sentiment](./GoogleCloudNaturalLanguage_node.png)

 ### 3. IF node

-This node will check if the score we got from the previous node is smaller than `0` or not.
+This node will check if the score we got from the previous node is smaller than `0`.
 If the score is smaller than `0`, it will return true otherwise false.
 ::: v-pre
 1. Click on ***Add Condition*** and select 'Number'.
 2. Click on the gears icon next to the ***Value 1*** field and click on ***Add Expression***.